Karamucho

 Karamucho is a Japanese snack food, which consists of potato sticks or potato chips, and is spicy by Japanese standards.
-Each 57g packet contains 301 calories.
+Each 57 g packet provides 301 kcal of food energy.
 It is made by Koikeya.

 The name is a play on the Japanese word Karai (辛い, spicy); and the Spanish word "Mucho", meaning "a lot" and has been present on the market since 1984.